AEYCEN/sweatControl/README.md

 🐧 *Linux:*

-    python3 -m venv .venv
+    python3 -m venv venv
     . .venv/bin/activate

 🪟 *Windows:*

-    py -3 -m venv .venv
+    py -3 -m venv venv
     .venv\Scripts\activate

 Then install all the required plugins:

     pip install -r requirements.txt

-ℹ️ If you want to stop the running environment after using the application, just type `deactivate` while the CLI will display `(.venv)` in front of your user input.
+ℹ️ If you want to stop the running environment after using the application, just type `deactivate` while the CLI will display `(venv)` in front of your user input.

 ### OpenWeather API key